 Sunday afternoon brings the gondola regatta, as well as religious celebrations.
 Gondolas align to form a temporary, 330 meter-long bridge across the Giudecca Canal to the Il Redentore church, recalling the temporary bridge of centuries past.

-Wondering how else you should spend your time in Venice?
+Other than festivals, how should you spend a couple days in Venice?
 Read our blog “Five Things To Do In Venice” next.

 Are you excited for your next Azamara voyage?

 Enter your email address below for exclusive offers, updates, and news.
 Don't miss out!